Industrial Food Freeze Dryer Guide

 Should I choose a commercial or industrial freeze dryer?

-Choose a commercial freeze dryer for 340 kg–1.36 tons wet material per 24 hours.
+Generally, choose a commercial freeze dryer for 340 kg–1.36 tons wet material per 24 hours.
 However, choose an industrial freeze dryer for 1.2–8 tons wet material per 24 hours when the project needs steam, large site planning, and industrial installation support.

 What information is needed before quotation?

-Send product type, daily wet material capacity, raw moisture, target final moisture, material thickness, factory space, power supply, steam condition, project location, and production goal.
+Before quotation, send product type, daily wet material capacity, raw moisture, target final moisture, material thickness, factory space, power supply, steam condition, project location, and production goal.

 Can one industrial freeze dryer process different foods?